AT A GLANCE: MAX RAYNE HAND IN HAND JERUSALEM SCHOOL

 LOCATION: Jerusalem, Israel's capital

-Hand in Hand's first school, opened in 1998, is located in the bustling capital of Israel, center of three major religions, mix of ancient and modern.
-It has grown from 20 students housed in one temporary, makeshift classroom into our largest school, with a high school that has graduated three classes of seniors.
+Hand in Hand's first school opened in 1998 and is located in the bustling capital of Israel; center of three major religions and a mix of ancient and modern.
+The school has grown from 20 students housed in one temporary, makeshift classroom, into our largest school, with a high school that has graduated four classes of seniors.

 In January 2008, the Max Rayne Hand in Hand Jerusalem School celebrated the opening of a permanent, new campus, situated in the southern part of the city between the Arab community of Beit Safafa and the Jewish neighborhood of Patt.
-The Jerusalem Foundation raised $11 million from European sources — including major donor Max Rayne, the namesake — for the impressive buildings and courtyards.
+The Jerusalem Foundation raised funds from European sources — including major donor Max Rayne, the namesake — for the impressive buildings and courtyards.